What to Know

 Jerome Hill, 29, faces multiple counts of attempted murder, aggravated assault, criminal trespass and other crimes for allegedly shooting Sulock, the Philadelphia District Attorney's Office said.
 Prosecutors hit him with 13 charges in all.

-Nineteen-year-old James Gauthney, an accused accomplice, was charged with hindering apprehension and obstruction of justice, prosecutors said.
+Nineteen-year-old James Gauthney, an accused accomplice, had been charged with hindering apprehension and obstruction of justice, prosecutors said.
+On April 16, prosecutors dropped those charges.

 Sulock, 10-year police force veteran and married father of four, was shot in the right thigh Wednesday while on patrol with his partner.